Hydrochlorothiazide use while Breastfeeding

 No electrolyte abnormalities were noted in one 28-day-old infant who was breastfed since birth while his mother was taking oral hydrochlorothiazide 50 mg daily.

-Hydrochlorothiazide 100 mg daily in the morning and 50 mg in the afternoon (duration unspecified) has been used to successfully to suppress lactation at various times postpartum.
+Hydrochlorothiazide in dosages of 100 mg daily in the morning and 50 mg in the afternoon or 50 mg twice daily have been used to successfully to suppress lactation at various times postpartum.
 Intense diuresis with thiazides and thiazide-like diuretics, fluid restriction and breast binding have been used to suppress postpartum lactation.
 The added contribution of the diuretic to these measures, which are effective in suppressing lactation, has not been studied.
 There are no data on the effects of diuretics on established, ongoing lactation.

 Alternate Drugs to Consider